List of Rebelde characters: Nico Huber

 A Jewish teen who is pressured by his family to dump his Catholic girlfriend (Lupita) in favor of his childhood sweetheart.
 Nico and Lupita have a symbolic marriage on the first season at the end.
 Introverted, he hates outdoor activities.
 Nico was sent on a student exchange program to Israel, and all contact with Lupita was nixed thanks to his mother's interference.
 He returns in an attempt to see Lupita again, but is surprised when he sees her in company of Santos.
-He loves Lupita, but Lupita doesn't like him anymore (she thought he severed all ties with her).
+He loves Lupita, but Lupita does not like him anymore (she thought he severed all ties with her).
 Nico wants to win Lupita back, but she rejects him for Santos.
 Lupita gets back with Nico for a while but then breaks up with him due to his constant jealousy.
 In the end he returns to Israel and most likely ended up in a forced relationship with Karen.